cabforum/forum/SCWG-charter.md

 **Summary of major WG deliverables and guidelines:** As specified in Scope section above.

-**Primary means of communication:** listserv-based email, periodic calls, and face-to-face meetings.
+**Primary means of communication:** listserv-based email, periodic teleconference calls, and face-to-face meetings.

 **IPR Policy:** The CA/Browser Forum Intellectual Rights Policy, v.
 1.3 or later, SHALL apply to all Working Group activity.